se-edu/learningresources/contents/data/sql/SQL.md

 ##### 4. `HAVING COUNT(*) > 1`
 This is a conditional clause that is used with aggregate functions and the `GROUP BY` clause. `COUNT(*)` is an aggregate function that returns the number of rows in each group.

-So, this clause will filter out the `CS404` group since it has a count of 1, and doesn't satisfy the condition.
+So, this clause will filter out the `CS404` group since it has a count of 1, which doesn't satisfy the condition.

 ##### 5. `SELECT Course, COUNT(*) num`
 The `SELECT` statement is used for choosing the data to display.
 The returned data is stored in a result table, called the **result-set**.